Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Numerical results

-We solve several instances of the distributionally robust problem \cref{eq.droaug} for various values of $m$ and the volume target $V_T = 0.6$ with the help of the constrained optimization algorithm introduced in \cite{feppon2020null}; the results are reported on \cref{fig.canti}, see \cref{fig.cantihisto} for the histories of the computations.
+We solve several instances of the distributionally robust problem \cref{eq.droaug} for the volume target $V_T = 0.6$ and various values of $m$ with the help of the constrained optimization algorithm introduced in \cite{feppon2020null}; the results are reported on \cref{fig.canti}, see \cref{fig.cantihisto} for the histories of the computations.
 Again, the nominal performance of the designs tends to deteriorate when the size of the parameter $m$ increases, see \cref{tab.cantitab}.

+\CD{ \begin{remark} In both experiments, the resulting designs with $m=0$ do not correspond exactly with those that we would obtain by minimizing the compliance in the situation where only the nominal load is applied (i.e. by solving \cref{eq.nomoptpb}).
+For example, in the instance of the cantilever test case of \cref{sec.canti} with $m=0$, we would intuitively expect to obtain a straight horizontal bar joining the regions $\Gamma_N$ and $\Gamma_D$.
+Omitting the fact that, rigorously speaking, the duality result of \cref{prop.supWass} may not hold when $m>0$, this apparent inconsistency is due to the fact that, for fixed $\e >0$, the regularized Wasserstein distance $W_\e(\P,\Q)$ in \cref{eq.We} is only an approximation of the true Wasserstein distance $W(\P,\Q)$ in \cref{eq.Wass}.
+In particular, it is well-known in the literature (see e.g. \cite{feydy2020analyse}) that $W_\e(\P,\Q)$ is not a distance, so that the supremum in the left-hand side of \cref{eq.dualform} may not be attained when the probability law $\Q$ is the nominal law $\P$. \end{remark} }